 Most of us would have a confuse to how to choose a suitable projector for their headlight.
-What is the different of both the xenon projector and bi xenon projector.
-Now, let’s make a simple explain for you.
+What is the difference of both the xenon projector and bi xenon projector?
+Now, let’s make a simple explanation for you.

 The first step in choosing parts for retrofit is deciding whether or not you’re going to either use a low beam or a bi-xenon projector.
 And what you have to consider in picking that out is whether or not your car uses two bulbs for the low and the high beam or a single dual filament bulb for the low and the high beam.